 The Rogue RML-390F is a flat foot rack that has all the features of Rogue’s bolt-down racks, without the requirement of having to be bolted down.
 It’s one of the most reviewed racks on Rogue’s website and is a favorite among many who have no desire to bolt into their foundation.

 The Rogue RML-390F has recently been replaced by a red Rogue RM-3, however.
-The RM-3 is similar to the RML-390, however it has bigger holes and bolts, color options, and can be bolted to the ground.
+The RM-3 is similar to the RML-390, however, it has bigger holes and bolts, color options, and can be bolted to the ground.
 Both racks are beastly, but the Monster series is definitely a step up.
+See more of the best squat racks here.

 The other rack that is likely the one used most often by Cort is the ER Equipment Combo Rack.
 This rack can be used for squats or bench thanks to its removable bench pad, and is similar if not the same rack to what Cort uses when competing in the USAPL.
 This Combo Rack features metal rollers that are known to wear down the knurling on the bar (something Cort mentioned), safety spotter arms, and an adjustable height that makes it easy to lift with other people.